 - Increased ore production capacity;

 - Shortened mine life;

-- Modification to the Kemess Underground Tailings Storage Facility;
+- Modification to the Kemess Underground Tailings Storage Facility (TSF);

-- · Increased concentrate truck traffic; and
+- Increased concentrate truck traffic; and

 - Realignment of the surface conveyor route.

-The proponent is proposing to increase ore production capacity from 25,000 tonnes per day to 37,500 tonnes per day due to Project optimization and planning.
+The proponent is proposing to increase ore production capacity from 24,650 tonnes per day to 37,500 tonnes per day due to Project optimization and planning (which would result in a corresponding increase in production of gold from 105,000 ounces per year to 149,000 ounces and of copper from 44 million pounds per year to 63 million pounds).
 As a result, the estimated mine life would be reduced from 13 years to 11 years.

-The proponent has also proposed design modifications to the Taillings Storage Facility that would include an updated causeway design and earlier construction of the East Dam.
+The proponent has also proposed design modifications to the TSF that would include an updated causeway design and earlier construction of the East Dam.

-As well, the increased ore production capacity would require additional truck traffic to transport concentrate.
+In addition, the increased ore production capacity would require additional truck traffic to transport concentrate.
 The proponent estimates an increase from six to nine trucks per day transporting concentrate on the Omineca Resource Access Road (ORAR) to the Mackenzie loadout facility.